-Shingles are a predominant roofing material, and they come in different types and styles.
+Residential shingles are a predominant roofing material, and they come in different types and styles.
 Shingles are popular because they are inexpensive, not complicated to install, durable, and give a fantastic finish or presentation.
-If you are thinking of installing shingles on your residential roof but do not know where to start, the contractors at Anderson Metal Roofing and Shingles are here to assist you.
+If you are thinking of installing residential shingles on your roof but do not know where to start, the roofers at Anderson Metal Roofing and Shingles are here to assist you.

 Types Of Residential Shingles Available

 Our Oconee County roofing experts offer the following types of shingles:

 Asphalt is the most common roofing material; 75% of the single-family homes in the United States have an asphalt roof.
 However, that number is dwindling gradually as people have increased their use of durable and more energy-efficient metal roofing.
 Nonetheless, asphalt still dominates the market because the material is affordable, available in an array of options, and has excellent resistance to nature’s elements.

 When considering this material for roofing your home in Anderson or the surrounding area, you will have two types of asphalt shingles to choose from; they are: